Jemperli (Dostarlimab)

 Medical Conditions to Discuss

-Tell your doctor if you have immune system problems, lung or breathing problems, liver or kidney problems, serious rash, or any other medical conditions.
-Also inform them about all other medicines you’re taking.
+Inform your doctor if you have any immune system issues, lung or breathing problems, liver or kidney conditions, or any serious rashes.

 Pregnancy and Breastfeeding

-You must not receive Jemperli if pregnant unless specifically recommended by your doctor, as it can harm or kill your unborn baby.
-Women who could become pregnant must use effective contraception during treatment and for at least 4 months after the last dose.
-Do not breastfeed during treatment and for at least 4 months after your last dose.
+Jemperli should not be used during pregnancy unless specifically recommended by your doctor.
+Effective contraception is advised during treatment and for at least 4 months after the last dose.
+Do not breastfeed during treatment and for at least 4 months after.

 Drug Interactions

-Some medicines may interfere with how Jemperli works.
-Your doctor may prescribe corticosteroids to reduce side effects during treatment.
+Some medications may interfere with how Jemperli works.

 Alcohol & Driving